 For her personal use, Dixie has made a nativity scene, has done needlepoint designs on numerous sweatshirts and has stitched some beautiful pictures that adorn the walls of her (and Dean’s) apartment.
 Some of these pictures are of Hopi Indians, a tribe that endeared themselves to her during her years growing up in Prescott, Arizona.

-Clermont Park’s Art Gallery has been graced by her works each season.
+Clermont Park Life Plan Community’s Art Gallery has been graced by her works each season.
 Most recently her stuffed bear and cat have been on display.
 We’ll look forward to seeing more of her lovely stitchery.

 Dixie claims she is not an artist but just embellishes what she sees.

-She has extended an invitation to Clermont Park residents to visit St. Michael and All Angels December 31, January 1,2,3 to see and enjoy the labor of the many hands that have depicted Scripture through needlepoint.
+An exhibition of the artwork was held at St. Michael and All Angels Church from December 31, 2015-January 3, 2016.
+Visotors were able to see and enjoy the labor of the many hands that depicted Scripture through needlepoint.
 Details to come.
 Those of you who have toured the church in the past will attest that it’s inspiring and delightful to see.